 Five reasons your law firm should have a blog

 A successful law firm without a website is no longer an option.
-Today, a law firm must have a blog, either stand alone or within your website.
+And to make that firm's website work really hard for you, it must have a blog.

-In today’s rapid moving digital world, a blog is one of the quintessential tools for driving clients to your firm and ultimately, increasing your revenue.
+In today’s rapid moving digital world, a blog is one of the quintessential tools for driving visitors and potential clients to your firm and ultimately, increasing your revenue.

 If your firm is not blogging, or is not blogging regularly, here are five reasons that should spur you into action.